Brooklyn-Forrest/JS_Samples/README.md

 # JS_Samples

 create_new_share.php- This is part of a fileshare management project.
 It uses an API to gather the existing fileshare structure and place that data into specific input areas.
 It includes functionality for a varying number of alerts and paging.
-An image as been included of what this looks like when rendered, since the API could not be included here.
+An image has been included of what this looks like when rendered, since the API could not be included here.

 assist.js- An external file for misc. operations/functions related to the form in create_new_share.php itself.